bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 \end{align}
 $

-The left side gives us the distribution of theta of training task A and then B. All the information learned when solving task A is contained in the conditional probability $p(\Theta | \mathcal{D}_A).
+The left side gives us the distribution of theta of training task A and then B. All the information learned when solving task A is contained in the conditional probability $p(\Theta | \mathcal{D}_A)$.

 This is essentially the initilization of the network before we train on task B.